 Since 2017 hundreds of volunteers including families, scouts, church groups, students, yacht, garden and bath club members and elected officials have been raising oysters in "community gardens."
-The project is led by the Oyster Bay/Cold Spring Harbor Protection Committee, along with Friends of the Bay, the Village of Laurel Hollow, the Town of Oyster Bay, Cornell Cooperative Extension and numerous other organizations.
-To date more than 100,000 oysters have been released into and around a spawner sanctuary in Cold Spring Harbor.
+The project is led by the Oyster Bay/Cold Spring Harbor Protection Committee, along with Friends of the Bay, the villages of Laurel Hollow and Bayville, the towns of Oyster Bay and Huntington, Cornell Cooperative Extension and numerous other organizations.
+To date nearly 200,000 oysters have been released into and around a spawner sanctuary in Cold Spring Harbor.